Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 * The backround colour for the header and footer will be the muted pale blue of #D9E6F3.
 * The font chosen will be Roboto.
 * The 'coherent visual display' will be provided by the MaterializeCSS framework.
+* Any delete/drop (cruD) button should be coloured red.

 ## Features